 Data Science Leader.
 Founder XX+Data.
-Currently Senior Product Analytics Manager @Intercom.
+Currently Director of Product Analytics Manager & Data Science @Intercom.
 Prior Senior Research Scientist & Manager @YahooResearch & Research Scientist @Telefonica.
 Love data, analytics & hci.
 Fascinated by how people behave & interact with technology.

 Predict is an analytics conference that took place in Dublin’s RDS in October 2016.
 Its mission was to: